Risk assessments are a new legal duty for most services regulated under the Online Safety Act.

 You’ll need to:

 Based on this information, you should decide how likely it is that illegal harms could take place on your service and what the impact could be.
-This will help you decide whether each kind of illegal harm is low, medium or high risk.
-Our draft guidance provides more information on how to make these judgements.
-We have also proposed specific guidance on how to assess the risk of child sexual abuse material and grooming.
+This will help you decide whether there is negligible, low, medium or high risk of each kind of illegal content on your service.
+Our Risk Assessment Guidance and Risk Profiles (PDF, 852.72 KB) provides more information on how to make these judgements.
+We have specific guidance on how to assess the risk of child sexual abuse material and grooming.

 What you can do now